SJLennon/IBM-i-RPG-Free-CLP-Code/Service_Pgms/README.md

   Helper procedures for RPG programs using embedded SQL.

-  **SqlProblem**:  For those "never should happen" SQL errors.
-Does DUMP(A) and dends escape message of provided text and SQL diagnostics.
+  **SQLProblem**:  For those "never should happen" SQL errors.
+Does DUMP(A) and sends escape message of the provided text and adds as much SQL diagnostics as will fit in a 512 byte message.

 * CRTBNDDIR